machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `call_rest_api`
 Executes a REST API call to a remote endpoint.

-**What it does**
-- Sends an HTTP request to the specified URL.
+**Description**
+Use this tool when a workflow needs to call an HTTP endpoint directly.
+It supports multiple HTTP methods, optional headers, and an optional request body for write-oriented operations such as `POST`, `PUT`, or `PATCH`.

+**Features**
-- Supports configurable HTTP methods such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.
+- Supports methods such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.
+- Can send custom headers.
-- Can include custom headers and an optional request body.
+- Can send a request body for supported methods.
 - Supports Basic authentication through URL user information.
 - Returns the HTTP status line together with the response body.

-**Features**
-- Useful for calling JSON APIs, webhooks, and service endpoints from a workflow.
-- Supports request timeouts and character-set configuration.
-- Sends request bodies for `POST`, `PUT`, and `PATCH` requests.
-- Reuses the same header handling used by the web content tool.

 **Input parameters**
 - `url` *(string, required)*: URL of the REST endpoint.
 Supports user information for Basic authentication.